angelr1076/node-js-weather/README.md

 Credit to UI designer and illustrator Steve Schoger from heropatterns.com for the layered svg and UI Gradients for the gradient background.
 I blended them both together.

 1. If you'd like to run the app locally, clone or download it first.
-2. Once the app is cloned, from the terminal, make sure you're in the root terminal and type in "npm run start" without the quotes.
+2. Once the app is cloned, from the terminal, make sure you're in the root folder and type in "npm run start" without the quotes.
 3. Voila!
 You're up and running!

 ![Settings Window](./public/img/weather-page.png)